Table of Contents

 What is Dry January or Sober January?

-Dry January is one such way for people to replace the habit of drinking alcohol with a healthier way of living, even if it’s only temporary.
+Dry January is one way for people to overcome the short term effects of alcohol and replace the habit of drinking with a healthier way of living, even if it’s only temporary.

-The roots of this particular alcohol-free tradition can be traced to Finland in 1942 where the government created the “Sober January” campaign.
+The origin of Dry January has roots of this alcohol-free tradition that can be traced to Finland in 1942 when the government created the “Sober January campaign.”

 Fast forward 60 years and the first mention of the term “Dry January” was published in an article by the Seattle Times about giving up alcohol for a sober January.